Pure Land Buddhism: From the Song to the Qing

 Another important figure of the Song was Yuanzhao (1048–1116).
 A Vinaya master from the Nanshan lineage of the Vinaya school, Yuanzhao later converted to Pure Land Buddhism after an illness and staunchly defended the Pure Land path.
 He also wrote commentaries on the Contemplation Sutra and the Amitabha Sutra, drawing on the works of previous authors like Ciyun Zunshi and Shandao.
 Also during the Song, many Pure Land societies modeled on those of the Tiantai masters were founded, and these societies continued to be popular in later dynasties.
 Some of these met in temples and others had specially constructed "Pure Land halls or White Lotus halls.
 Mao Ziyuan and Yuanzhao are some important later figures who were associated with Pure land societies.

+The Song dynasty also saw the development of Huayan Pure Land in the work of Yuanche Yiche (fl.
+1160s CE).
+His Lamp of the Inexhaustible Nianfo Samadhi argues that birth in the Pure Land is only an intermediate goal achieved through the expedient of nianfo.
+Once there, one is able to practice the Huayan contemplation and realize the mind of the Dharma-realm, the ultimate wisdom of perfect interpenetration.
+For Yiche, if one solely seeks rebirth without the proper understanding, one will not obtain good results.

+The Song era also saw the development of Pure Land anthologies, large collections of Pure Land works and excerpts.
+Zongxiao (1151–1214) is one of the earliest compilers of such a work, the five fascicle Lebang Wenlei.
+Zongxiao's compilation tended to focus on elite practitioners and famous monks, as well as on a mind-only Pure Land perspective.
+Apart from the Lebang Wenlei, another important Pure Land anthology written during the Song was the twelve fascicle Longshu's Pure Land Writings (Longshu jingtu wen) by Wang Rixiu, a native of Longshu (present-day Shucheng, Anhui).
+This anthology has a broader scope than the Lebang Wenlei, and includes stories of ordinary people, including cow and pig slaughterers, while also emphasizing vegetarianism and non-harming.

 Yet another later Pure Land author was the Yuan dynasty monk Tianru Weize (天如惟則, c.
-1286?–1354), who wrote the Questions about Pure Land (Jìngtǔ huòwèn 淨土或問, T.1972) as a dialogue between a skeptical Chan monk who poses questions about Pure Land practice, saying that it is dualistic.
+1286?–1354), who wrote the Questions about Pure Land (淨土或問, T.1972) as a dialogue between a skeptical Chan monk who poses questions about Pure Land practice, saying that it is dualistic.
 Tianru defends the idea that an evil person can attain the Pure Land at death by arguing that at death, a person's power of concentration becomes very strong and that during this special time, they may repent of their past deeds with complete sincerity.

-A more comprehensive blend of Chan, Pure Land and doctrinal learning (which was associated with schools like Tiantai and Huayan) became popular during the Ming and Qing dynasties, especially through the work of Yunqi Zhuhong (雲棲祩宏, 1535–1615).
-He was one of the most influential figures of the Ming, along with Yuan Hongdao (Yuán Hóngdào 袁宏道, 1568–1610).
-Ouyi Zhixu (Ǒuyì Zhìxù 藕益智旭, 1599–1655), was another important Pure Land figure of the Ming.
-Ouyi wrote on a wide variety of topics that included both Pure Land and precepts.